NCC – Energy Efficiency Provisions

 - Enhancing governance arrangements for building energy assessments, ratings and standard setting.

-It is expected that a decision regarding implementation of the Framework will be announced by COAG in 2013.
 If directed by Government, the ABCB will commence work to address possible incremental stringency increases under the NSEE.
-Further information regarding the Framework can be found on the Department of Climate Change and Energy Efficiency (DCCEE) website.
+Further information regarding the Framework can be found on the Department of Resources Energy and Tourism (DRET) website.